arundo/adtk/README.md

-For more detailed examples of each module of ADTK, please refer to [Examples](https://arundo-adtk.readthedocs-hosted.com/en/stable/examples.html) section in the documentation or a [demo notebook](https://mybinder.org/v2/gh/arundo/adtk/tags/v0.5.2?filepath=docs%2Fnotebooks%2Fdemo.ipynb).
+For more detailed examples of each module of ADTK, please refer to [Examples](https://arundo-adtk.readthedocs-hosted.com/en/stable/examples.html) section in the documentation or [an interactive demo notebook](https://mybinder.org/v2/gh/arundo/adtk/master?filepath=docs%2Fnotebooks%2Fdemo.ipynb).

 ## Contributing